microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 ### Data Accessibility

-Both options support data processing at the Table level - meaning table data may be accessed programmatically.
+An Extensible Data Source also offers more data access through Data Cookers (see below).

-An Extensible Data Source also offers more granular data access through Data Cookers.
+Coming Soon: Both options support data processing at the Table level - meaning table data may be accessed programmatically.

 #### Data Cookers